 Based on this, Staff is proposing a Development Agreement ("DA") provision regarding the construction of a traffic signal at Emmett Road and Hwy 44.
 The provision states that City will not approve Developer's construction drawings for the subdivision infrastructure until Developer, or somebody else, designs the traffic signal at Emmett and Hwy 44.
-If that hurtle is overcome, then the DA provides that City will not approve the final plat for phase 1 until Developer, or somebody else, actually builds the traffic signal at Emmett Road and Hwy 44.
-The proposed DA also sets forth provisions for Developer to obtain credits against future Mid-Star Transportation impact fees if they choose to construct the traffic light.
+Secondly, the DA provides that City will not approve the final plat for phase 1 until Developer, or somebody else, actually builds the traffic signal at Emmett Road and Hwy 44.